 Furniture or other donated items are available to all, but at a discounted price to those referred by statutory and voluntary agencies, those generally being individuals who are recovering from mental health, alcohol/drug addiction, a period of chaos in their lives or who are otherwise disadvantaged.

-In October 2008 the Storeroom project was one of the winners of the Community Action Awards, sponsored by the County press, the Isle of Wight Rural Community Council (RCC) and the Isle of Wight Charitable Trust.
+Several times, the Storeroom project have been one of the finalists of the Community Action Awards, sponsored by the County press, the Isle of Wight Rural Community Council (RCC) and the Isle of Wight Charitable Trust.

 Storeroom2010 is committed to increasing the ability of individuals and families who want to work or volunteer within their capacity to find gainful employment or give them the opportunity to volunteer.
 In addition, this enables the individual to gain confidence, improves social contact and therefore dignity, quality of life and a sense of community.

 Do you have time to spare?
 Would you like to help others?
 The staff at Storeroom2010 can always use an extra pair of hands.
 You could help in a variety of ways.
-Please call Nick Miller on (01983) 298679 to discuss.
+Please call Kerri Salter on (01983) 298679 to discuss.

 We are not responsible for the content of external websites